The annual Open Enrollment Period

-).
-The Medicare Advantage OEP begins January 1st and continues through March 31st.
-Changes in coverage during the OEP take effect the first day of the month following the change.
+The Medicare Advantage OEP begins on January 1st and continues through March 31st with plan changes taking effect the first day of the month following the change.

 Since 2005, a number of different terms have been used to describe the time each year when you can add, change, or drop your Medicare Part D or Medicare Advantage plan coverage.
 In past years, you may have even seen the term, "annual Open Enrollment Period